doruirimescu/papers/control-management/readme.md

 FIND OUT WHAT YOU WANT TO CONTROL, SIGNAL VARIABLES.
 DUMMY 1-2 VALUE.
 When we have POC, we can use this for example in estimating volume yearly sales.
 We need to control all the variables for estimation.

+Need paper for management control system, to see what tangibles we can control.